web3/web3.js/packages/web3-eth-debug/README.md

 # web3-eth-debug

-This is a sub package of [web3.js][repo]
+This is a sub module of [web3.js][repo]

-This is the debug package to be used in the `web3-eth` package.
+This is the debug module and can be used as a standalone module.
 Please read the [documentation][docs] for more.

 ## Installation